blacklightpy/vaultofknowledge/The Difference between a King and a Commoner.md

 Ardha-Naari-Eeshvar

+No, that's not in our religion.
+No, that's not how it works.

 Remember how I once told you that Malayalam would soon be replaced by English, considering the way of progress?
 At the time, I didn't see the relevance of the languages.
 But now, even if no one else does it, I will single handedly preserve and make relevant all Dravidian and Devanagari scripts and languages.